 MLA was designed for humanities writers.
 These are the people that write about literature, philosophy, and cultural science, to name a few.
 In these areas, you’ll see writers comparing one work to another.
 Therefore, this type of writing is more focused on the writer of sources and where to find them, which is where citations focus.

 While an MLA annotated bibliography might look terrifying, remember you are an expert.
 You’ve done the research and have all the skills to prove to your audience why this source was perfect for your paper.
+You can also get more information about how to create your annotations for any style annotated bibliography by looking at how to create an annotated bibliography with examples.

 FAQ MLA Annotated Bibliography Examples and Writing Guide